MRV Data Accelerators

 Balancing an overhaul, expectations, and urgency

-One of our biggest customers, Cargill, was preparing to launch its 2025 program, spanning [X acres] of emissions measurement.
+One of our biggest customers, Cargill, was preparing to launch its 2025 program, spanning 1.4 million acres of emissions measurement.

 With just a month until launch, it was critical we release a key data accelerator: Duplicate Data.
 Our initial plan was to reimplement the legacy version, but further analysis revealed it left key use cases unaddressed, posing a major risk to our relationship with Cargill.